Baseball333/Input-Output/README.md

 Sixth Commit:
 I have a lot to write.
 I have completed several programs from "the C:Programming Language".
 Among these the two are the character and word counting programs.
 The character counting is similar to the copy program.
 I will include the file and explain its functionality in the next commit.

+Seventh Commit:
+The character counting program is rudimentary, as it primarily functions through the ++nc operator.
+The body of the for loop is also empty, as the majority of the functionality is completed through the test and increment parts.
+Syntactically the empty for loop is maintained by an isolated semicolon.
+The isolated semicolon is called a null statement which satisfies the syntactic requirement.
+One of my favorite aspects of this program is how Dennis Ritchie/Ken Thompson remarked "One of the nice things about while and for is that they test at the top of the loop before proceeding with the body.
+Programs should act intelligently when given zero-length input.
+The while and for statements help ensure that programs do reasonable things with boundary conditions."
+I can understand why C directly influened  the scope of programming and computer science in general.